-The University of Texas at Austin will establish a new interdisciplinary China Policy Center, to be housed at the LBJ School, with a charge to make fresh and enduring contributions to the study of China-related policy topics while advancing U.S.-China relations and Texas-China relations.
+The University of Texas at Austin will establish a new interdisciplinary China Public Policy Center, to be housed at the LBJ School, with a charge to make fresh and enduring contributions to the study of China-related policy topics while advancing U.S.-China relations and Texas-China relations.

 - B.S.F.S., Georgetown University

 - MPAff dual with Asian studies, The University of Texas at Austin

 David J. Firestein is the inaugural executive director of The University of Texas at Austin’s China Public Policy Center (CPPC) and clinical professor at UT’s Lyndon B. Johnson School of Public Affairs.
 As CPPC chief, Firestein leads UT's institutional engagement with China and oversees innovative interdisciplinary research on China-related domestic and foreign policy topics.

 Prior to joining UT, Firestein served as senior vice president and Perot Fellow at the EastWest Institute; there, he led the Institute’s work in the areas of U.S.-China relations, East Asian security and U.S.-Russia relations.

 A decorated career U.S. diplomat from 1992–2010, Firestein specialized primarily in China and U.S.-China relations.
 He is the author or co-author of three books on China, including two China-published Chinese-language best-sellers.
 Firestein speaks Chinese at the near-native level.